-You can synchronize your users and groups via Microsoft Graph API.
-To enable the sync, you need to complete steps both in Microsoft Entra ID and in Haiilo's Administration.
+You can synchronize your users and groups via the Microsoft Graph API.
+To enable the sync, you need to complete the steps in both Microsoft Entra ID and Haiilo's Administration.
+You can view a video of the setup below.

 When syncing a user directory, users and groups are considered separately in the sync.
 Groups are synced first, followed by users.
 Users can only be added to groups synced in the first step.
 However, all users matching the user filters are synced, regardless of whether they belong to the groups synced in the group sync.